Mechanical Engineering Areas of Special Interest (ASI) and Minor Programs

-The Mechanical Engineering Department offers a variety of minors and ASIs.
-Students who elect a minor or ASI must fulfill all prerequisite requirements for each course in a chosen sequence.
+The Mechanical Engineering department offers minor and ASI programs.
+Students who elect an ASI or minor, must fulfill all prerequisite requirements for each course in a chosen sequence.
 Students in the sciences or mathematics must be prepared to meet prerequisite requirements in fundamental engineering and engineering science courses.
-Students in engineering disciplines are better positioned to meet the prerequisite requirements.
-(See Minor/ASI section of the catalog for all requirements for a minor/ASI at Mines.)
+Students in engineering disciplines are better positioned to meet the prerequisite requirements for courses in the minor and ASI Mechanical Engineering program.
+(See Minor/ASI section of the Bulletin for all requirements for a minor/ASI at CSM.)

 Minors and Areas of Special Interest